-Providing Health Insurance (Complementary Quotes) is a GREAT way for EmployER’s to attract and retain better, stable, dependable workers.
-It’s also the law for large employers (over 50 lives) to meet the mandate and for the employees to meet the individual mandate.
+Providing Health Insurance is a GREAT way for EmployER’s to attract and retain better, stable, dependable workers.
+It’s also the law for large employers (over 50 lives) to meet the mandate and for the employees in CA to meet the individual mandate.

 References and Technical Links